TammyBriggs/Phase-2-week-1-code-challenge/README.md

 Submit a pull request.

 ### License
-Tunez is licensed under the MIT License.
+Bank of Flatiron is licensed under the MIT License.
 See `LICENSE` for more information.